Actor Ray Stevenson of ‘Thor’ films, ‘RRR’ and ‘Vikings’ dies at 58

-(KTLA) – Ray Stevenson who is known for his roles in “King Arthur,” “Punisher: War Zone,” and “RRR” has died.
+(KTLA) – Ray Stevenson who is known for his roles in “King Arthur,” “Punisher: War Zone,” “King Arthur” and “RRR” has died.

 Stevenson’s publicist told Variety that the prolific actor passed away on Sunday, however no cause of death was revealed.